SQLCODE917/aws-cloudformation-minecraft/README.md

 - IPv6 support
 - Automatic clean up of old Bedrock distributable versions
-- Tools to easily restore Worlds from a backup file
 - Stream logs from the server to CloudWatch